-- Material Non-public Information Risk.
+• Material Non-public Information Risk.
 There can be instances where we receive non-public information, voluntarily or involuntarily.
-In such cases, we will act in accordance with our policies and procedures relating to insider trading and determine whether the information constitutes material non-public information or is likely or possible to be considered so with the benefit of hindsight. - Reliance on Key Personnel Risk.
+In such cases, we will act in accordance with our policies and procedures relating to insider trading and determine whether the information constitutes material non-public information or is likely or possible to be considered so with the benefit of hindsight.

+• Reliance on Key Personnel Risk.
 Our CIO and sole Portfolio Manager is considered a key person with respect to our investment strategy.
 Although other experienced Firm-partner members of the investment team can make investment decisions, the unforeseen absence of our CIO can impair our ability to successfully implement our investment strategy.

 Refer to our Firm Brochure (at www.hsmanage.com/documents/ or upon request at 212-888-0060) for material risks applicable to our strategy and information regarding our Firm.
+The Liquidity chart on this piece was obtained from the indicated third-party source which we believe reliable, but we did not verify, nor do we guarantee the accuracy of this information.
 The information in this piece is solely for illustration/discussion, has not been tailored to any particular recipient, is subject to change without notice, should not be construed as a recommendation to buy or sell any particular security, and should not be used as basis for making investment decisions.

 HSMP claims compliance with the Global Investment Performance Standards (GIPS®).
 HS Management Partners, LLC is an independent SEC registered investment adviser (SEC registration does not imply any certain level of skill or training).
-The HS Management Partners Concentrated Quality Growth Composite includes all fully discretionary, actively managed, investment advisory fee-paying accounts (even if they pay zero trading commissions), which employ our style of investing in 20-25 quality growth businesses.
+The HS Management Partners Concentrated Quality Growth Composite includes all fully discretionary, actively managed, fee paying accounts which employ our style of investing in 20-25 quality growth businesses.
 These accounts must have a market value exceeding \$500,000 at the time of initial inclusion in the Composite and have a market value exceeding \$300,000 to maintain inclusion.
-Results are based on fully discretionary accounts under management that meet our Composite's inclusion criteria, including those accounts no longer with HSMP.
-Results reflect accounts managed at another entity: prior to January 1, 2008, the accounts in the Composite were non-fee paying (non-investment-advisory fee-paying) individual accounts managed by Harry Segalas in accordance with HSMP's investment policies, becoming HSMP's accounts in December 2007.
 The U.S. Dollar is the currency used to express performance.
-For more information or list of composite descriptions, please contact us at 212-888-0060.
-A copy of our fully compliant GIPS® Report is included in this piece.
+For more information and/or list of composite descriptions, please contact us at 212-888-0060 (a copy of our fully compliant GIPS® Report is attached to this piece).